-In the event that your child experiences a non-emergency medical situation while in class, either on campus for in-person learning or at home for remote learning, Center K-12 staff will attempt to notify the parents or guardians listed on the registration form and the emergency contact on file.
-In cases of severe injury or medical emergency, Center K-12 staff or Saturday Art School teachers will contact 911 for the fastest possible emergency medical care for your child, and then attempt to notify parents, guardians and/or the emergency contact next.
+In the event that your child experiences a non-emergency medical situation while in class, either on campus for in-person learning or at home for remote learning, Pratt staff will attempt to notify the parents or guardians listed on the registration form and the emergency contact on file.
+In cases of severe injury or medical emergency, Pratt staff will contact 911 for the fastest possible emergency medical care for your child, and then attempt to notify parents, guardians and/or the emergency contact next.
 All families registering children for classes will be asked to acknowledge this procedure on the registration form and authorize Pratt to seek emergency medical treatment as described above.
 Children whose parents or guardians do not grant this authorization may not be enrolled in classes.

 Statement on Student Observations

 From time to time, Pratt students enrolled in courses offered by the Art and Design Education department or other departments may observe Saturday Art School classes.
 These observations are for educational purposes only and nothing from the observations will be shared publicly.
 Any notes taken during these observations or results from surveys will be securely stored and deleted at the end of the semester.
 If you have any questions about these potential observations, please contact Daniel Bergman, Director, Center for Art, Design, and Community Engagement K-12 at firstname.lastname@example.org.

 Facebook, Twitter, And Instagram